 Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-Status: For the steppings affected, see the Summary Table of Changes.
-S35 Data breakpoints on the high half of a floating-point line split may not be captured Problem: When a floating point load which splits a 64-byte cache line gets a floating point stack fault, and a data breakpoint register maps to the high line of the floating point load, internal boundary conditions exist that may prevent the data breakpoint from being captured.
-Implication: When this erratum occurs, a data breakpoint will not be captured.
-Workaround: None at this time.
+S35 Data breakpoints on the high half of a floating-point line split may not be point stack fault, and a data breakpoint register maps to the high line of the floating point load, internal boundary conditions exist that may prevent the data breakpoint from being captured.